PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-From within the VM, we're going to download an osTicket installation zip file and unzip it onto our desktop.
-The one I'm using has additional files we'll need for setup. osTicket has documentation for all these files, this zip just has them all compiled already for us.
+2) I've logged into my VM, and now I'm going to download an osTicket installation zip file and unzip it onto the desktop. osTicket has documentation for all the files required for setup, this zip just has them all compiled already.
 </p>
 <p>
 <img src=https://i.imgur.com/6qnobCe.png/>